 - Community groups got intensely involved, demanding a wealth of detailed information.

 - Sought after: all these skills are much in demandMore example sentences

 sought-after, desired, coveted, wanted, requested, required;marketable, desirable, popular, in vogue, fashionable, all the rage, at a premium, like gold dustinformal big, trendy, hot, to die forBritish informal, , dated all the go

 - As he improved, word of mouth got round, and Alistair's skills were soon in demand.

 - Your skills are in demand like never before and chances are the situation is only to get better.

 - The women painted by the Raja have never been as much in demand in the art market as they are today.

-- As soon as or whenever required: he promised us endless coffee on demand [as modifier]: an on-demand movie service on broadbandMore example sentences
+- As soon as or whenever required: a combination boiler provides hot water on demand [as modifier]: an on-demand movie service on broadbandMore example sentences

 - It had required people to produce their ID card on demand by the police.

 - From early in the morning to late at night, it provides health care on demand.